 Many popular payment service providers have NFC payment options.
 Here are some of the best merchants to choose from if you want to enable NFC payments:

 Clover is an Android-integrated POS system that can integrate swipe, chip, and NFC readers.
-Clover readers start around $99 and have specific plans for different businesses sizes and needs.
+Clover readers start around $99 and have specific plans for different business sizes and needs.

 PayPal’s Zettle is a POS system that offers an EMV/NFC reader and can accept both chip cards and mobile payments, like Square.
 Zettle’s reader is pricier than Square, starting at $79, but integrates with both PayPal and Venmo payments.

 Helcim is a POS system that connects via Bluetooth to integrate swipe, chip, and NFC readers.
 A Helcim reader starts around $109, but their lower fees can save money for larger businesses.